hirehike/hirehike/README.md

 ### What we do?

-* We create **Websites, Web Apps, Mobile Appplications (Android, iOS), Desktop Applications (Windows, Linux, macOS), Web Browser Extensions (Google Chrome, Microsoft Edge, Mozilla Firefox)** for your business.
+* We design and develop **Websites, Web Apps, Mobile Appplications (Android, iOS), Desktop Applications (Windows, Linux, macOS), Web Browser Extensions (Google Chrome, Microsoft Edge, Mozilla Firefox)** for your business.

 * We provide **Billing Softwares (Invoicing with Tax) and all other CRM Apps** to power your organization.